- MISSION DRIVEN

 - Support in English Language Development (ELD) for students whose mastery of English is insufficient to allow them to succeed without language support.

 The following is also to be noted:

-• Additional payment is required for individual tutor support and for all testing or support services referred to external services and for some internal supports.
+- Additional payment is required for individual tutor support and for all testing or support services referred to external services and for some internal support.

 Part Four: Waiting Pools